StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

   The ORDER BY column of the materialized view.

   - Columns in the ORDER BY clause must be declared in the same order as the columns in `select_expr`.
   - If this parameter is not specified, the system will automatically supplement the ORDER BY column according to relevant rules.
-If the materialized view is created with the AGGREGATE KEY model, all GROUP BY columns are automatically used as sort columns.
-If the materialized view is not created with the AGGREGATE KEY model, the first 36 bytes are automatically used as the ORDER BY columns.
+If the materialized view is created with the Aggregate Key table, all GROUP BY columns are automatically used as sort columns.
+If the materialized view is not created with the Aggregate Key table, the first 36 bytes are automatically used as the ORDER BY columns.
 If the number of auto-assigned ORDER BY columns is less than 3, the first three columns are used as ORDER BY columns.
   - If the query statement contains a GROUP BY clause, the ORDER BY columns must be identical to the GROUP BY columns.

 **distribution_desc** (**required** when creating async refresh materialized view)